sagemath/sagewiki_to_gh-2022-10-10/days12/statusreports/tomboothby.md

  1. #5064 Steenrod algebras were non-unique.
 Discovered working on #3999, and fixed this.
 However, it's not done -- unpickling will result in non-unique algebras.

+---- /!\ '''Edit conflict - other version:''' ----
  1.(ish) #5079 Problems in preparsing number literals.
 While I'm not directly responsible for fixing this, I did a lot of research into it before punting to Robert Bradshaw.
 So, I was able to help him and guide him around various pitfalls, as well as find subtle bugs & workarounds in his implementation.
 Also, I suggested pre-emptive compatibility with py3k literals, which Robert liked and implemented.

+---- /!\ '''Edit conflict - your version:''' ----
+ 1. (ish) #5079 Problems in preparsing number literals.
+While I'm not directly responsible for fixing this, I did a lot of research into it before punting to Robert Bradshaw.
+So, I was able to help him and guide him around various pitfalls, as well as find subtle bugs & workarounds in his implementation.
+Also, I suggested pre-emptive compatibility with py3k literals, which Robert liked and implemented.

+---- /!\ '''End of edit conflict''' ----

 == Bugs Reviewed ==